-Call True Legal Group or send us an email if you’ve experienced sexual harassment while in the workplace to arrange a free initial consultation.
+Call True Legal Group or send us an email if you’ve experienced sexual harassment while in the workplace, to arrange a free initial consultation.

 All employers in California have a legal obligation to prevent sexual harassment of any form as it is illegal to do so.
-Your employer must take preventative steps to stop this form of harassment, ensuring the workplace is free of further harassment on an ongoing basis, distributing employee information on sexual harassment, and reporting all known incidents of sexual harassment.
+Your employer must take preventative steps to stop this form of harassment; ensuring the workplace is free of further harassment on an ongoing basis, distributing employee information on sexual harassment, and reporting all known incidents of sexual harassment.

 What You Need to Do if You’ve Experienced Sexual Harassment

-The sexual harassment attorneys at True Legal Employment Legal Group can review your situation and discuss your legal options in a free discreet no obligation consultation.
+The sexual harassment attorneys at True Legal Employment Law Group can review your situation and discuss your legal options in a free discreet no obligation consultation.
 The more information you can bring to this meeting, the better.
 If possible, keep a diary of events as they occur and get the names of witnesses that can verify key aspects of your story.
-Your attorney can assess the strength of your case based on the information you provide.
+Your attorney can assess the strengths of your case based on the information you provide.

-Our employment attorneys stand up for sexual harassment victims and we are advocates for employees who are victims of other harassment and discrimination including gender discrimination and other violations of employment law.
-When our employment law firm takes your case, we will energetically work to obtain the highest compensation and justice possible you deserve.
+Our employment attorneys stand up for sexual harassment victims and we are advocates for employees who are victims of other harassment and discrimination; including gender discrimination and other violations of employment law.
+When our employment law firm takes your case, we will energetically work to obtain the highest compensation and justice possible that you deserve.